samousavih/samousavih.github.io/_posts/2023-10-22-partial-applications-in-python.md

 ---

 # What is Partial Application?
 Partial application or partial function application is a very powerful technique in [functional programming](https://en.wikipedia.org/wiki/Functional_programming).
 Using partial application we can fix some or all of arguments of a function with any values and as result we get another function with less or no arguments.
+In functional first languages, partial application enables function composition and piping.
+[Haskell](https://wiki.haskell.org/Partial_application) or [F#](https://fsharpforfunandprofit.com/posts/partial-application/) are well-known examples.
+In Python partial application is supported by the language in [``functools``](https://docs.python.org/3/library/functools.html#functools.partial) library.
 A classic example of this is making ``power2`` function which calculates only ``x^2`` from a function called ``powern`` which calculates ``x^n``.

 ```python
 def powern(x,n):